 Arguably, garments like Castelli’s TiO2-protected Inferno bib shorts and Climber’s 2.0 jersey are even more important to the millions of recreational cyclists worldwide.
 While the pros might average over 40km/hr during a day’s riding, the weekend warrior might be travelling at half that speed, resulting in a very long day in the saddle.

 Take L’Étape du Tour.
 This mass recreational bike race sees thousands of riders compete in a stage of the Tour de France one day before the professionals turn up.
 In 2017, the organisers chose the 178km route from Briancon to Izoard featuring a final climb of 14.7km.
 Frenchman Warren Barguil won this stage during the Tour de France in 4h 40m 33s.
 The amateur version 24 hours earlier saw the final finisher reach the summit of Izoard in 13h 02m 32s.
 That’s nearly three times as long, meaning the chances of UV rays damaging a rider’s health increased substantially.

 “Extra time in the saddle means recreational riders really need the breathability afforded by an open-mesh top,” adds Mardle.
 “Thankfully, that’s possible because of the UV-deflecting properties of titanium dioxide.”

 A bright future ahead

 The 2018 race sees Chris Froome attempt to win his fifth Tour de France, a feat achieved by only four other riders in history.
-But what does the future hold for titanium dioxide in the world of cycling?
+But what does the future hold for TiO2 in the world of cycling?

 “From a fabric development point of view, we’re looking to apply titanium dioxide into more of our collections,” Mardle concludes.
 “It’ll really heighten the health and performance benefits within the Castelli range… and that can only be a good thing for cyclists everywhere.”